welcometohelen/firstkaggle_ames_housing/README.md

 ## Submission

-- Presentation will be delivered starting at 0900 on **Monday 14 December**.
+- Presentation will be delivered starting at 0900 on **Friday 16 April**.
-- Your technical report must be submitted in your submission repository by 23:59 on **Monday 14 December**.
+- Your technical report must be submitted in your submission repository by 23:59 on **Friday 16 April**.
-- The Kaggle competition will close by midnight **Monday 14 December**.
+- The Kaggle competition will close by midnight **Friday 16 April**.

 Your technical report must include: